These versatile little fruits are full of powerful antioxidants that can help fight cell damage, manage cholesterol, boost body functions and more

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Absolutely.
-In fact, blueberries are one of the healthiest fruits for you, Zumpano says.
-“Studies show that they help protect against aging, cancer and damage to your DNA.”
-A standard serving of 100 grams (3/4 of a cup) provides 65 calories and 15 grams of carbohydrates.
+“Blueberries are one of the healthiest fruits for you,” Zumpano says.
+“Studies show that they help protect against damage to your DNA, among other benefits.”

 Here are a few reasons why blueberries are such a healthy option.